-These dairy-free banana bread mini muffins are a fun twist on classic banana bread and bake up in just a fraction of the time.
+These dairy-free, gluten-free banana bread mini muffins are a fun twist on classic banana bread and bake up in just a fraction of the time.
 They are perfect for breakfast or a mid-morning snack.

 The countdown until we move into our new house is on, and every time I bake I think this may be the last time I make “XYZ” muffins in this kitchen.
 I will miss this kitchen, but I have definitely put it to good use over these past several years.
 Between all my cleaning and packing, it has been more difficult to make time for blogging, but I know I will be back on track in the near future.